fisadev/fisa-vim-config/README.rst

 * **Plugins managed using Vundle**!
 You can easily install or remove plugins, and they are installed into ``.vim/bundle/``.
 More info `here <https://github.com/gmarik/vundle>`_

-* **Smart autocompletition as you type**, sometimes using python instrospection (completition of module names, instance methods and attributes) and sometimes text-based (used words).
+* **Smart autocompletition as you type**, sometimes using python instrospection (completition of module names, instance methods and attributes) and sometimes text-based (used words) (from version 4.0, it's even more intelligent!).

 * **Fuzzy file and code finder** (like Textmante or Sublime Text 2):